-The Vuelta’s penultimate stage begins with its only flat kilometres before the riders tackle the Col de la Comella at kilometre 9.
-It’s not the hardest limb of the day, but – at 5 kilometres – perfect to stretch the legs.
-Or to get in the breakaway…
+The Vuelta’s penultimate stage begins with its only flat section before the riders tackle the Coll de la Comella at kilometre 1.
+It’s not the hardest climb of the day, but – at 4.7 kilometres at 6.8% – perfect to stretch the legs.
+Or to move into the breakaway…

 The Coll de Beixalis is next on the list of six climbs in today’s road book.
-The Beixalis is 8.6 kilometres and the average gradient is 6.9%, while the summit is crested at kilometre 27.8.
+The Beixalis amounts to 9.7 kilometres and the average gradient is 6.8%, while its steepest stretch is 14%.

 And on it goes.
-The penultimate ascent does ring a bell as it goes back up on the Coll de La Comella, but – as the Beixalis – the second drag up to the top is on another side.
-For 4.1 kilometres the route climbs at 5.7% before the top is crested with 16.8 kilometres to go.
+The penultimate ascent does ring a bell, too.
+The route goes back up on the Coll de La Comella, but the second drag up to the top is on the other side.
+For 4 kilometres the route climbs at 4.9% before the top is crested with 16.5 kilometres to go.

-The final climb, Coll de La Gallina, which is widely rated as Andorra’s hardest climb.
-The final haul up to the line amounts to 12.1 kilometres with an average gradient of 8.4% op.
-The Gallina culminates with 18% switchbacks just before the summit.
+The final climb, Coll de La Gallina, is widely rated as Andorra’s hardest climb.
+The final haul up to the line amounts to 7.7 kilometres with an average gradient of 7.8%.
+The Gallina is known for its double digit switchbacks not too far from the summit.

-Vuelta a España 2018 stage 20: Route map, height profile, and more
+Vuelta a España 2018 stage 20: Route maps, height profiles, and more

 Video final 5 K